escuccim/recordcollection/README.md

 The HTML interface will display a link to discogs and a thumbnail from discogs if you have that info in the database table.
 If not I wrote scripts I used to pull the info from Discogs, but due to the large numbers of variations of many vinyl releases it usually needs a bit of hand-holding to populate usable data.

+In the records.php config file is a key called 'use_rich_cards'.
+This allows you to display a Rich Card with the record information.
+The thumbnail from the record will be used as an image if this is on.

 ## Change log

 Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.